autocrossblog/autocrossblog_astro/src/content/post/2007/2007-08-15-project240z-post-traumatic-stress-analysis.md

 ---
-author: chris
+author: "chris"
 publishDate: 2007-08-15T08:54:26+00:00
-title: "Project240Z Post Traumatic Stress Analysis"
+updateDate: 2024-11-15T11:49:11-06:00
+url: "2007/project240z-post-traumatic-stress-analysis"
 excerpt: "Join our blogger as they venture into the garage for an in-depth investigation into a motor failure, detailing their step-by-step process, from draining oil to uncovering misplaced rocket arm guides.
 Packed with photos and plans for future exploration, this post delves into the mystery of the misbehaving motor."
-url: 'project240z-post-traumatic-stress-analysis'
-updateDate: 2024-11-15T11:49:11-06:00
+title: "Project240Z Post Traumatic Stress Analysis"
 ---

 I went out to the garage tonight with the hopes of trying to figure out what went wrong on Sunday.